davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 ### Closing

 So that's it, until the next time.
-Many thanks to all the great individuals who worked on the Crates used in this article, and the `Doc.rs` team's work really make it a breeze getting moving with Rust.
+Many thanks to all the great individuals who worked on the Crates used in this article, and the `Doc.rs` team's work that really makes it a breeze getting moving with Rust.

 Some things that we could do next:
 - Add a test that will mock calling the API and create a data factory for generating random test data.